-In previous experiments [5], [19], [25], we realized that an external antenna improves radio signal reception.
-The Constant Bit Rate (CBR) of the data flows is 122 pps equal to 499.712 Kbps, i.e. the packet size of the payload is 512 bytes.
-All experiments have been performed in indoor environment, within our departmental floor of size roughly 100 meters.
-All nodes are in radio range of each other.
+In previous experiments [7, 17, 22], we realized that an external antenna improves radio signal reception.
+The transmission rate of the data flows is 122 pps = 499.712 Kbps, i.e. the packet size of the payload is 512 bytes.
+All experiments have been performed in indoor environment, within our departmental floor of size roughly 100 m.
+All laptops are in radio range of each other.
 In our previous work, one experiment lasted about 10 seconds and was repeated 50 times.
 But, the experimental time was very short.
-For this reason, in this paper we set the experimental time about 100 seconds.
-Moreover, we considered that the CBR of the data flows is 244 pps.
-We measured the throughput for UDP, which is computed at the receiver.
+For this reason, in this paper we set the experimental time about 150 seconds.
+We measured the throughput for UDP and TCP, which is computed at the receiver.
 We estimated the packet loss to compute the link quality metrics, e.g. LQ.
-For OLSR, $wT{\text{HELLO}} < T{\text{Exp}}$, where $T{\rm Exp}$ is the total duration of the experiment, i.e., in our case, $T{\rm Exp} = 1000$ s, and $T{\rm HELLO}$ is the rate of the HELLO messages.
+For OLSR, $wT{\rm HELLO} < T{\rm Exp}$, where $T{\rm Exp}$ is the total duration of the experiment, i.e., in our case, $T{\rm Exp} = 500$ s, and $T{\rm HELLO}$ is the rate of the HELLO messages.
 However, the testbed was turned on even in the absence of measurement traffic.
 Therefore, the effective $T{\rm Exp}$ was much greater.

-As MAC protocol, we used IEEE 802.11.
+As MAC protocol, we used IEEE 802.11b.
 The transmission power was set in order to guarantee a coverage radius equal to the maximum allowed geographical distance in the network.
-Since we were interested mainly in the performance of the routing protocol, we kept unchanged all MAC parameters, such as the carrier sense, the retransmission counter, the contention window and the Request to Send (RTS) / Clear to Send (CTS) threshold.
-Moreover, the channel central frequency was set to 2.412 GHz (channel 1).
-In regard to the interference, it is worth noting that, during our tests, almost all the IEEE 802.11 spectrum had been used by other access points disseminated within the campus.
+Since we were interested mainly in the performance of the routing protocol, we kept unchanged all MAC parameters, such as the carrier sense, the retransmission counter, the contention window and the RTS/CTS threshold.
+Moreover, the channel central frequency was set to 2.412GHz (channel 1).
+In regard to the interference, it is worth noting that, during our tests, almost all the IEEE 802.11 spectrum had been used by other APs disseminated within the campus.
 In general, the interference from other access points is a non-controllable parameter.